A tug-of-war between stretching and bending in living cell sheets: Parametric model of the tissue margin curling

 The initial isotropic stretching is related to the deformation ansatz in the $(e_1,e_2,e_3)$ frame:

 Next, the lower edge curling is captured in the Frenet frame $(\tilde{e}_1,\tilde{e}_2,e_3)$ attached to the free margin (See Fig.~\ref{fig:curl}~(c)) by

 The curling is normal to the free margin (direction $\tilde{e}_1$) and encompasses the material points denoted as $\Omega^1$ on Fig.~\ref{fig:curl}.
 Thus $\tilde{x}_1\in [-r_m,0]$, where $r_m$ is the length of material curled at a given point of the interface.
+A more refined ansatz involving a non constant curvature of the free margin would modify the expression of $f^{\text{curl}}$.
 Points outside of the domain $\Omega^1$ are unaffected by the curling.
 The final deformation is then the composition of the two deformations specified above: $f=f^{\text{curl}}\circ f^{\text{stretch}}$.

 Based on $f$, we need to evaluate the total energy $U$ in the reference configuration.
 To this end, we separately define the deformation into the two domains $\Omega^2$ (where there is no curling) and $\Omega^1$ (where there is curling) in the current configuration and we map them back into $\Omega^2_0$ and $\Omega^1_0$ in the reference configuration.
-We parametrize $(x_1,x_2)\in\Omega^2_0$ by
+We parametrize $(x_1,x_2)\in\Omega^2_0$ by using a mapping $j_2$ transforming $[0,1]^2$ to $\Omega^2_0$

 where variables $\lambda_1$ and $\lambda_2$ vary in the unit interval $(\lambda_1,\lambda_2)\in [0,1]^2$.
 The expression of the local deflection $s$ (see Fig.~\ref{fig:curl}~(c)) is given by,

 In the above formula,